 The organiser bares no responsibility for breaches to food handling compliance.
 No refunds will be paid if you are given a cease of trade order or a fine from the Northern Beaches Council food inspectors.

 No plastic or polystyrene plates, packaging or cutlery can be used.

-All stallholders must have a minimum of $10,000,000 public and/or (when required by law) product liability insurance policy, which is current.
+All stallholders must have a minimum of $10,000,000 public and/or (when required by regulations) product liability insurance policy.
 Proof of this policy must be provided before a stall is allowed to trade.